rishabht10/linkedin-clone-frontend/README.md

-# LinkendIn Clone Using React.Js library
+# LinkendIn Frontend Clone Using React.Js library

 Still working on it